nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 3. The **Orders Box** is where all the orders that you have added to CakeCollate are displayed.

-4. The **Order Items Table** is where all the different types of order items you have already entered into CakeCollate are displayed.
+4. The **Order Items Box** is where all the different types of order items you have already entered into CakeCollate are displayed in an order items table.
 You can think of it as a product catalogue. //todo

 #### **2.2.2 Formatting of the commands**